Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Detailed Analyses

-We begin by analyzing how each module -- reasoning, decomposition, and interpretation -- contributes to performance gains and whether their combination yields additive benefits. \heading{Role of Model Reasoning} We compare Qwen3 models of varying sizes (0.6B/4B/8B) in both \textit{without-thinking} (direct answer) and \textit{with-thinking} (reasoning-augmented) modes to assess how the model’s intrinsic reasoning capacity affects downstream processing.
+We begin by analyzing how each component, reasoning, decomposition, and interpretation, contributes to performance gains and whether their combination yields additive benefits.
+We also profile the runtime of each stage to quantify computational cost.

+\heading{Contribution of the reasoning} We compare Qwen3 models of varying sizes (0.6B/4B/8B) in both \textit{without-thinking} (direct answer) and \textit{with-thinking} (reasoning-augmented) modes to assess how the model’s intrinsic reasoning capacity affects downstream processing.
 As shown in Figure~\ref {fig:model_size}, both increased model size and explicit reasoning traces lead to consistent gains in retrieval performance on BRIGHT.
-Notably, the benefit of incorporating reasoning grows with model scale, indicating that stronger base reasoning capacity amplifies the downstream utility of decomposition and interpretation.
+It is noteworthy that the advantage of incorporating reasoning scales with the base model's size, suggesting that a more powerful base model maximizes the utility of decomposition and interpretation.
 These results underscore that effective retrieval for complex queries hinges on models that can reason before retrieving.

-\heading{Effect of Interpretation on Decomposition} We compare three strategies: (a) reasoning expansion (as in BRIGHT), (b) sub-query decomposition only, and (c) decomposition with interpretation, to assess the added value of enriching each sub-query with contextual interpretation.
-As shown in Table~\ref{tab:decomp_vs_decomp_desc}, across both retrieval paradigms and generation models, the decomposition plus interpretation approach (``Decomp.+Interp.'') achieves the highest nDCG@10 on nearly all tasks and in overall averages.
-The results highlight that decomposition alone is insufficient -- adding interpretation significantly improves retrieval by providing semantic grounding, reducing lexical mismatch, and enabling more complete coverage of complex, multifaceted queries.
+\heading{Contribution of interpretation on decomposition} We compare three strategies: (a) single long-form expansion (``Expansion''), (b) sub-query decomposition only (``Decomp.''), and (c) decomposition with interpretation (``Decomp.+Interp.''), to assess the added value of enriching each sub-query with contextual interpretation.
+As shown in Table~\ref{tab:decomp_vs_decomp_desc}, across both retrieval paradigms and generation models, the decomposition plus interpretation approach achieves the highest nDCG@10 on nearly all tasks and in overall averages.
+The results highlight that decomposition alone is insufficient: adding interpretation significantly improves retrieval by providing semantic grounding, reducing lexical mismatch, and enabling more complete coverage of complex, multifaceted queries.